MG 3 machine gun: Variants

-Multiple barrel variants
+Derivatives

-A mounted variant with three rotating barrels (to reduce barrel erosion and overheating) is under development as the Rheinmetall RMG 7.62 as a vehicle weapon.
+The Rheinmetall RMG 7.62 is a mounted machine gun based from the Rheinmetall MG 3 with three rotating barrels (to reduce barrel erosion and overheating) is under development as a vehicle weapon.
 Only one barrel is active at a time: after one barrel overheats, it is rotated out for a cool one.

-The MG14z is a double barrel variant of the MG 3 machine gun with two MG 3 receivers paired together.
+The MG14z is a double barrel derivative of the Rheinmetall MG 3 with two MG 3 receivers paired together.
 The MG14z enhances the firepower of military units that still issue the MG 3 or other MG 42 derivatives.
 It has been developed by the Tactics Group GmbH company as "a low-cost alternative to Miniguns".